AccursedGalaxy/Insider-Monitor/docs/index.md

     ---

-    Integrate with our API for custom applications.
+    Integrate with our Solana wallet monitoring API for custom applications and alerts.

     [:octicons-arrow-right-24: API Documentation](api/index.md)

 </div>

-## Why Solana Insider Monitor?
+## Why Choose Solana Insider Monitor for Wallet Tracking?

-Solana Insider Monitor gives you real-time visibility into wallet activities on the Solana blockchain, with features like:
+Solana Insider Monitor gives you comprehensive real-time visibility into wallet activities on the Solana blockchain.
+Our advanced wallet tracking system helps traders, developers, and blockchain enthusiasts stay ahead with features like:

-- 🔍 **Monitor multiple wallets** simultaneously
+- 🔍 **Monitor multiple Solana wallets** simultaneously for any activity
-- 💰 **Track token balance changes** with precision
+- 💰 **Track SOL and SPL token balance changes** with precision and historical data
+- 🕵️ **Detect potential insider trading** by monitoring key wallets before major announcements
-- ⚡ **Real-time alerts** for significant changes
+- ⚡ **Real-time alerts and notifications** for significant wallet changes or transactions
-- 🔔 **Discord integration** for instant notifications
+- 🔔 **Discord integration** for instant wallet activity notifications
-- 💾 **Persistent storage** for historical data
+- 💾 **Persistent storage** for historical transaction and balance data
-- 🌐 **Web interface** for easy monitoring and configuration
+- 🌐 **User-friendly web interface** for easy monitoring and configuration
-- 🔑 **Secure API** for programmatic access
+- 🔑 **Secure API** for programmatic access and custom alert systems
+- 📊 **Detailed transaction analysis** to understand token flows

+## How Our Solana Wallet Monitor Works

+Our open-source monitoring solution connects directly to the Solana blockchain, continuously checking wallet balances and transactions.
+When changes are detected, our system logs the activity and can immediately notify you through multiple channels.

+Whether you're tracking specific project wallets, monitoring for insider trading signals, or need a complete wallet activity dashboard, Solana Insider Monitor provides the tools you need with minimal setup.

 <div class="grid cards" markdown>